Regulating Sommerfeld resonances for multi-state systems and higher partial waves: Conclusions

 We have derived a general expression for the regulated Sommerfeld enhancement, valid for arbitrary partial waves and where multiple states are coupled by the long-range potential.
 We assume a hierarchy between the momentum scale associated with the long-range potential (parametrically $\alpha M_\chi$) and the momentum scale associated with the short-range physics (parametrically $M_\chi$ for annihilation), and further assume that the $S$-matrix element associated with the long-range potential $S_{0,\ell}$ satisfies $S_{0,\ell}^\dagger S_{0,\ell} = 1$.
 Under these assumptions, we have demonstrated that the full cross section, which manifestly preserves unitarity, can be written in terms of the conventional Sommerfeld enhancement and a corrected scattering amplitude $\kappa_{\ell}$, for any partial wave $\ell$ and for arbitrary numbers of states coupled by the potential.
 The corrected amplitude $\kappa_\ell$ can be constructed in general from the short-distance amplitude $f_{s,\ell}$ and two additional factors obtained by solving the Schr\"odinger equation with the long-range potential, and we have explored its generic properties for the case where only a single two-particle state is involved.

 We have provided expressions for the corrected $S$-matrix and cross section valid when any number of the states are kinematically allowed at asymptotically large distances, as well as simplified expressions valid for the one-state case.
 We have confirmed we can reproduce earlier expressions in the literature for the leading-order multi-state Sommerfeld enhancement for arbitrary $\ell$, as well as the manifestly unitarity-preserving cross section for the $s$-wave single-state case, and the near-resonance behavior previously studied using zero range effective field theory in the case of the wino.
 Our expressions nominally depend on the matching radius, but we have shown (analytically in the single-state case and numerically in a multi-state example) that the leading dependence on the matching radius can be absorbed/canceled, and the residual dependence is small.
-We expect that a more complete effective field theory treatment, including higher-order corrections to both the potential and the short-range physics, would remove the residual dependence on the matching radius.
+We expect that a more complete effective field theory treatment, including higher-order corrections to both the potential and the short-range physics, would further reduce the residual dependence on the matching radius, which can be thought of as an auxiliary parameter akin to the renormalization scale.

 One point of interest is that we have found that even when the uncorrected cross section is well below the unitarity bound at a given velocity, there can be significant corrections to the standard expression in cases where the uncorrected cross section at higher velocities exceeds the unitarity bound.
 Our method helps clarify the origin of these corrections, which can be cast as modifications to the effective short-range matrix element from the long-range potential.